Barrow Creek, Northern Territory

 Barrow Creek is a very small town, with a current population of 11, in the southern Northern Territory of Australia.
 It is located on the Stuart Highway, about 280 km north of Alice Springs, about halfway from there to Tennant Creek.
 The main feature of the town is the roadhouse/hotel.
 A number of mining companies are currently exploring in the area, although none of the current residents are involved in the mining industry.

 History

 Indigenous people

 The Barrow Creek area is the traditional home of the Kaytetye Aboriginal people.
 Humans have lived in Australia, and perhaps this area, for at least 40,000 years.
+Their ownership of this land is recognised through the Aboriginal Land Rights (Northern Territory) Act 1976 on 1 January 2002.

 European settlement

 With the arrival of Europeans in the latter part of the 19th century, settlers competed with the Kaytetye for land and resources.
 Cultural misunderstandings on land and property rights resulted in mutual killings.

 John McDouall Stuart passed through the area in 1860.
 Stuart named a creek near the current town after John Henry Barrow, a preacher, journalist and politician who was born in England in 1817 and migrated to South Australia in 1853.
 At the time of first European habitation of the site, he was the Treasurer of South Australia.